 Other than that, anywhere with sunshine.

 And finally, who would win a fight between Batman to Wonder Woman.

 Oh, Wonder Woman.
 Definitely.

-Sarah Kavanagh is an Associate with Barden’s Financial Services practice.
+Sarah Kavanagh is a Senior Associate with Barden’s Financial Services recruitment ppractice.
 She is an expert in financial services roles, with a particular focus on asset management, insurance, funds and wealth management.
-To discuss your financial services career, and what directions you can take, drop Sarah an email on email@example.com and she’ll take it from there.
+To discuss your financial services career, and what directions you can take, drop Sarah an email on firstname.lastname@example.org and she’ll take it from there.
 Simple.